bjlli/multi-devices-driver/README.md

 # To insert/remove module into kernel

-Insert in amrbian 22.05 (you should generate all overlay files before that):
+Insert armbian 22.05 (you should generate all overlay files before that):

 make

 sudo insmod pshBtns.ko

-Remove on amrbian 22.05:
+Remove armbian 22.05:

 sudo rmmod pshBtns